AP 3434 Responding to Sexual Harassment Under Title IX

 Evidence Review

-Both Parties have an equal opportunity to inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint, including the evidence upon which RCC] does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence whether obtained from a Party or other source.
+Prior to the investigator preparing an investigative report, RCC will provide all Parties an equal opportunity to engage in evidence review.
+Parties may inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint, including the evidence upon which RCC does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence whether obtained from a Party or other source.

-Prior to the investigator finalizing an investigative report, RCC will send to each Party and the Party’s Process Advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy.
-The Parties will have at least ten calendar days to submit a written response.
-The investigator must consider this written response prior to completing the investigative report.
+RCC will make available to each Party and the Party’s Process Advisor, if any, the evidence subject to evidence review in an electronic format or a hardcopy.
+RCC will allow Parties at least 10 business days to submit a written response.
+The investigator must consider any written response prior to completing the investigative report.

 Investigative Report